 Dogs display different signs if they are scared of vacuum cleaners.
 As mentioned above, some may become aggressive and extremely territorial.
-They see the vacuum as an enemy and feel it’s their job to guard you and their territory.
+They see the vacuum as an enemy and feel it’s their job to guard you and your home.

 1. Drooling and Yawning

-One of the reasons why dogs may drool is stress.
-So, if you notice your dog yawning and drooling excessively whenever you start vacuuming, it may be a sign of nervousness (4).
+Dogs sometimes drool when they’re stressed.
+If you notice your dog yawning and drooling excessively whenever you start vacuuming, it may be a sign of nervousness (4).

-Urination can occur when a dog is excited, when it’s marking its territory or when it answers the call of nature.
-However, when a well-trained dog urinates at an inappropriate moment, there is a problem.
+Dogs urinate when they’re excited, when they’re marking territory or when answering the call of nature.
+However, there is a problem when a well-trained dog urinates at an inappropriate moment.

-Submissive urination occurs when the dog is feeling anxious or in acknowledgment of a more dominant figure.
+Submissive urination occurs when the dog feels anxious or acknowledges a more dominant figure.
 This is usually a sign that the dog poses no threat to its supposed aggressor.

 The loud noise from a running vacuum cleaner can result in this type of urination.
 Dogs may release small amounts of pee or a large puddle around the house.
-If you come across this, it may be an indication of fear of vacuums.
+If you come across this, it may indicate that they’re scared of the vacuum.

 3. Hiding Under Furniture